 We believe that Judge Bullock's initial determination in the ITC proceeding was correct and we intend to continue to defend ourselves vigorously in both patent infringement proceedings while vigorously continuing to prosecute our antitrust claims against Cypress.
 However, the litigation process is inherently uncertain, and we may not prevail.
 Patent litigation is particularly complex and can extend for a protracted period of time, which can substantially increase the cost of such litigation.
 We have incurred and expect to continue to incur substantial legal fees and expenses in connection with the Cypress patent and antitrust litigation, and we also expect the litigation to continue to divert the efforts and attention of some of our key management and technical personnel.
 As a result, the litigation, regardless of whether Judge Bullock's initial determination is sustained, will be costly and time consuming.
 In addition, we believe that uncertainty regarding the outcome of the litigation has caused some of our customers and potential customers to reduce purchases of our products and/or seek second sources of supply, which adversely affected our revenues during the past several quarters.
-We expect that Judge Bullock's favorable initial determination in the ITC proceeding will reduce this market uncertainty, although it may continue to have some effect on our revenues over the next several quarters.
+We believe that Judge Bullock's favorable initial determination in the ITC proceeding has reduced this market uncertainty, although it may continue to have some effect on our revenues over the next several quarters while review of the initial determine is pending, and thereafter should the final ITC decision be unfavorable.